dpatters550/Flixster/README.md

 ### Notes

-This App development was difficult to make due to my inexperience with the kotlin syntaxt and also my inexperience with Andriod Studio IDE.
+This App development was difficult to make due to my inexperience with the kotlin syntax and also my inexperience with Andriod Studio IDE.
 I had constantly ran into errors while working with the coding portion of this app, but visually, it was a pretty smooth process.
 I truly enjoy the drag and drop nature of the IDE.

 ### Open-source libraries used